 What is known about PFC William Esco Biddle is that he was born on October 16, 1922, in Vincennes, Indiana.
 He was the youngest of three children born to Esco W. Biddle & Pearl Walker-Biddle.
 He grew up Clinton, Indiana, and had a grade school education.
-He was inducted into the U. S. Army in 1941 and did his basic training at Fort Knox, Kentucky, where he qualified as a tank mechanic.
+When Selective Service Registration became law on October 16, 1940, he registered for the draft and was inducted into the U. S. Army in 1941 and did his basic training at Fort Knox, Kentucky, where he qualified as a tank mechanic.

 On August 17, 1941, the company was formed from A Company, 19th Ordnance Battalion, and received orders for duty in the Philippines because of an event that happened during the summer.
 A squadron of American fighters was flying over Lingayen Gulf when one of the pilots, whose plane was lower than the rest, noticed something odd in the water.
 He took his plane down and identified a flagged buoy in the water and another in the distance.
 The planes came upon more buoys that lined up, in a straight line for 30 miles to the northwest, in the direction of a Japanese occupied island hundreds of miles away.
 The island had a large radio transmitter on it.
 The squadron continued its flight plan and flew south to Mariveles before returning to Clark Field.
 By the time the planes landed that evening, it was too late to do anything that day.

 The next morning, another squadron was sent to the area and found that the buoys had been picked up by a fishing boat which was seen making its way toward shore.
 Since communication between and Air Corps and Navy was poor, the boat was not intercepted.
 It was at that time the decision was made to build up the American military presence in the Philippines.